 Deploy serverless containers onto the cloud from your command line

-fargate is a command-line interface to deploy containers to AWS Fargate.
+fargate is an unofficial command-line interface to deploy containers to AWS Fargate.
 Using fargate, developers can easily run containers as one-off tasks or managed, highly available services secured by free TLS certificates.
 It bundles the power of AWS including Amazon Elastic Container Service (ECS), Amazon Elastic Container Registry (ECR), Elastic Load Balancing, AWS Certificate Manager, Amazon CloudWatch Logs, and Amazon Route 53 into an easy-to-use CLI.

 Tasks are one-time executions of your container.
 You can run a task with a public IP address from an image on Docker Hub in a single command: